longwave/p3/readme.txt

 == Changelog ==

+= 3.4.3 =
+* Display YouTube thumbnail if no images are within the blog post.

 = 3.4.1 =
 * [Pinterest Hover Button](https://support.pipdig.co/articles/wordpress-custom-pinterest-hover-button/) - option to use image alt tags instead of the post title.